schaumb/access_private/README.md

 # Limitations

-* We cannot access private types.
-We cannot access private members of private nested types either.
-* We cannot call private constructors / destructors.
+* On MSVC, we cannot call private constructors / destructors.
-* We cannot access the default arguments of the private functions.
+* On MSVC, we cannot access the default arguments of the private functions.
-* We have a link time error in case of only in-class declared `const static` variables.
+* We have a link time error in case of only in-class declared `const static` variables if used as reference/pointer (or in debug build).
 That's because we'd take the address of that, and if that is not defined (i.e the compiler do a compile-time insert of the const value), we'd have an undefined symbol.

 # Compilers
 I have done tests for the following compilers:
-* Apple LLVM version 7.0.0 (clang-700.0.72)
+* LLVM version 16
 * GCC
-  * 5.1.0
-  * 4.8.4
+  * 13.2
-  * 4.7.4
+  * 12.3
 * MSVC

-Test code is compiled with -std=c++11 .
+Test code is compiled with -std=c++20 .

-It requires GCC >=4.8 or clang >=14 to access private overloaded functions.

-# Future
-I think it would be filling a gap if we could have out-of-class friend declarations in C++, though the committee might not agree with me.
-Nevertheless, this can be implemented fairly easy, see https://github.com/martong/clang/tree/out-of-class_friend_attr .

 # Notes
 There is a [C++ standard *issue*](https://www.open-std.org/jtc1/sc22/wg21/docs/cwg_active.html#2118) that says:
 > Stateful metaprogramming via friend injection techniques should be ill-formed

-The `::private_access_detail::private_access<...>` template class implements a friend function `get()`, which is used after class definition.
+The `::access_private::accessor_t<...>` template class implements a friend function `get()`, which is used after class definition.
 I am not sure, however, if that issue has been ever fixed.